-I was aware of the sad state of affairs when I decided to visit but thought it was a risk worth taking.
+I knew the sad state of affairs when I decided to visit but thought it was a risk worth taking.

 I had a year of Spanish as a freshman in college but forgot most of it so I brought an English/Spanish translation book for the trip.
 That was my light reading on the flight.
 I thought about that Monty Python skit where some person writes an English/Hungarian translation phrase book but intentionally screws up the translations.
 As a result, this Hungarian guy walks into a British shop to buy some cigarettes, looks at the book with the intention of saying, in English, “May I buy a pack of cigarettes?”
 But, he ends up saying, “Please fondle my buttocks.”